dininski/stock-price-advisor/README.md

 CI=true npm test --workspaces --if-present
 ```

-> Similar to running the project separate you can execute each project tests in watch mode using `npm test --workspace <project>`
+> Similar to running the projects separately you can execute each project tests in watch mode using `npm test --workspace <project>`

 ### Deployment

-Both the frontend and backend can build artifacts ready for deployment in their respective projects, i.e. `<project>/build`.
+Both the frontend and backend build artifacts ready for deployment in their respective projects, i.e. `<project>/build`.
 To do so use:

 ```bash
 npm run build --workspaces --if-present